sealerio/sealer/docs/design/auto-build.md

 # Auto-build

-Automatic cluster image build is to meet the needs of some users, Users need to build a specified version of kubernetes for automatic building.
+Automatic ClusterImage build is to meet the needs of some users, Users need to build a specified version of kubernetes for automatic building.

 ## Quick start
 Standard directive: